Skip to content ↓

 How to check eligibility

-We recommend all parents who join Launde register there details on the FSM portal.
+We recommend all parents who join Launde register their details on the FSM portal.
 This is a live portal that checks eligibility daily.
-This means that if there is a change in your circumstances, and you become eligible for funding, we are notified immediately and there is not action for you to do.
+This means that if there is a change in your circumstances, and you become eligible for funding, we are notified immediately and there is no action for you to do.

 To register your details please go to: https://apply.cloudforedu.org.uk/ofsm/launde